Loading...

-Ritov family came to Riga in 1860s from Zagare in Lithuania, and for decades their main business was selling mechanic equipment for the industry and other metal objects.
-Some of the younger generation studied mechanics and engineering, and managed the company till it was nationalized by the Soviet occupation regime in 1940.
+The Ritov family arrived in Riga in the 1860s, travelling from Zagare in Lithuania.
+For decades, their main business was selling industrial mechanical equipment and other metalwork objects.
+Several members of the younger generation studied mechanics and engineering and continued to manage the family enterprise until it was nationalized by the Soviet occupation regime in 1940.

-After extensive research “Free Riga” Association has donated the collection to the museum “Jews in Latvia”.
-The collection is available at the open storage as the part of the permanent exhibition of the museum.
-The exhibition is an attempt to show the richness and diversity, using the imagery of the shed, that has preserved the collection.
+After extensive research, the “Free Riga” Association donated the collection to the “Jews in Latvia” Museum.
+The collection can be viewed as the part of the permanent exhibition of the museum on the first floor of the Jewish Community Center in Riga.
+The exhibition is an attempt to show the richness and diversity of the objects in the collection while preserving the imagery of the storage space in which they were found.

 Founders, explorers and donors from “Free Riga”: Mārcis Rubenis, Krišjānis Zariņš, Ray Juster, Stig Stassig, Alise Ziemule, Ieva Lange, Anastāsija Šneps-Šneppe, Anna Štefane